Our Curriculum Overview

 All schools in England follow the National Curriculum and it sets out the subjects and content we must teach.
 The National Curriculum 2014 allows schools some flexibility.
 It enables teachers to plan to meet the needs and interests of our children preparing them for life in Modern Britain through becoming effective, life-long learners and successful happy citizens.

 Our curriculum builds on pupils' strengths, interests and experiences and develops children's confidence in their capacity to learn and work independently and collaboratively.
 At St Philip's we place great emphasis on the skills of English, Mathematics, Computing and Problem Solving.
-We endeavour to develop:
+We endeavour to develop skills such as:

 It is our intention and aim to develop the skills that will help our learners to improve their own learning and performance and that will enable them to work well with others.